druglogics/ags-paper/docs/index.md

 :::{.green-box}
 - The PR curves show that the **performance of all individual predictors is poor** compared to the baseline.
-- *Proliferative* models perform slightly better than the *calibrated* ones.
+- *Random proliferative* models perform slightly better than the *calibrated* ones.
 - The *model-wise* approach produces slightly better ROC and PR results than the *ensemble-wise* approach
 :::